 If an Enforcement Authority decides to initiate an investigation, it would issue an official "notice of investigation."
 The number of officials must not be fewer than two and those officials must produce their "certificate of law enforcement."
-As in most jurisdictions, the Enforcement Authorities in China have the powers to conduct investigations without prior notice (sometimes referred to as dawn raids (see Practice Note, What to Do During a SAMR or Ministry of Public Security Dawn Raid)).
+As in most jurisdictions, the Enforcement Authorities in China have the powers to conduct investigations without prior notice (sometimes referred to as dawn raids (see Practice Note, What to Do During a Dawn Raid in China)).
 The Enforcement Authorities may sometimes conduct market studies or informal investigations before officially initiating an investigation.